jintonic/toward/README.md

 ## Data structure

 The way to organize digital waveform data depends on analysis tools and ecosystem to be used.
 A [class][] named `Waveform` or `Waveforms` may not be the best choice.
 Generally speaking, data structures are the way we organize information on our computer; it should involve things more than just [data members][] of a [class][].
 For example, a well designed directory structure and output file naming scheme may simplify the coding significantly.
 They should be considered as a part of data structure.
+[WaveDump][] saves waveforms from each channel separately, for example, `wave0.dat` is from channel 0.
+In [TOWARD][], they are organized in folders named as `yyyy/mmddHHMM/`.
+You can increase the level of subfolders, for example, `yyyy/mm/dd/HHMM/`.
+As long as there is a [WaveDump][] configuration file `WaveDumpConfig.txt` saved in it, it will be recognized as a data directory.

 [class]:https://en.wikipedia.org/wiki/Class_(computer_programming)
 [data members]:http://www.cplusplus.com/doc/tutorial/classes/

-[WaveDump][] saves waveforms from each channel separately, for example, `wave0.dat` is from channel 0.
-They are organized in folders named as `yyyy/mm/dd/HHMM/`.
-[2020](2020) contains example data.
-They serve as test input of the processing scripts.
-One can use them to experience the power of TOWARD without physically owning a [CAEN][] [digitizer][].

-- [2020/12/02/1444](2020/12/02/1444) contains waveforms from a HPGe detector taken with a [DT5720B][] digitizer
-- [2020/11/27/2158](2020/11/27/2158) contains waveforms from a Hamamatsu SiPM module taken with a [DT5751][] digitizer
-- [2020/12/16/2225](2020/12/16/2225) contains coincidently triggered waveforms from two SiPMs sandwiching a BGO crystal taken with a [DT5751][] digitizer

 ## WaveDump configurations

-- [2020/12/16/2225/WaveDumpConfig.txt](2020/12/16/2225/WaveDumpConfig.txt) can be used as an example [WaveDump][] configuration file that can be copied to other folders as a starting point for customization.
+- [2020/02140956/WaveDumpConfig.txt](2020/02140956/WaveDumpConfig.txt) can be used as an example [WaveDump][] configuration file that can be copied to other folders as a starting point for customization.
 It also demonstrates how to set up coincident trigger among channels

 ### Output file settings